ibm-cloud-docs/cloud-activity-tracker/activity_tracker_ov.md

 ## Analysing activity logs
-{: #analyze}
+{: #activity_tracker_ov_analyze}

-You can analyze activity logs through the {{site.data.keyword.cloudaccesstrailshort}} UI in the {{site.data.keyword.Bluemix_notm}}, or by using Kibana, an open-source tool.
+You can analyze activity logs through the {{site.data.keyword.cloudaccesstrailshort}} UI in the {{site.data.keyword.cloud_notm}}, or by using Kibana, an open-source tool.
 You can monitor events that are available in a specific space or at the account level.

-You can search, analize, and monitor activity logs for the last 24 hours through the {{site.data.keyword.cloudaccesstrailshort}} UI in the {{site.data.keyword.Bluemix_notm}}.
+You can search, analize, and monitor activity logs for the last 24 hours through the {{site.data.keyword.cloudaccesstrailshort}} UI in the {{site.data.keyword.cloud_notm}}.
 For more information, see [Navigating to the {{site.data.keyword.cloudaccesstrailshort}} UI](/docs/services/cloud-activity-tracker/how-to/manage-events-ui/launch_at_ui.html#launch_at_ui).

 You can search, analize, and monitor activity logs for the last 3 days through Kibana by using the {{site.data.keyword.cloudaccesstrailshort}} Kibana dashboard, or by creating your own custom dashboards. * **Note:** This feature is available for **Premium** plan users.